Contributions to trustee

 If the bankrupt is not happy with the trustee’s response, or if the trustee does not make a decision after 30 days, the bankrupt can:

-- request the Inspector-General to review the trustee’s decision, and apply to the AAT if not satisfied with the Inspector-General’s decision; or
+- request the Inspector-General to review the trustee’s decision, and apply to the Administrative Appeals Tribunal (AAT) if not satisfied with the Inspector-General’s decision; or

-- apply directly to the AAT for a review of the decision if the Inspector-General refuses a request to review the decision (s 139ZF).
+- apply directly to the AAT for a review of the decision if the Inspector-General refuses a request to review the decision (s 139ZF Bankruptcy Act).

 Providing annual income statements to the trustee